-- You must be unemployed through no fault of your own
+- Claimant must be unemployed

 If you were unemployed for an extended time during the base period because of a medically provable illness, injury, disability, or pregnancy, you may be able to use an alternate base period.
 If you meet the requirements, TWC (Texas Workforce Commission) could use wages you earned prior to your illness or injury.
 In case you meet the criteria under both a regular and an alternate base period, you decide which base period to use.

 Can I collect unemployment if I am fired?